kaazing/http2-cache.js/README.md

 ### Integration Tests

 TODO -- These tests are not complete.

-The integration tests implement a test for HTTP/2 Long Pushing with cache-able content by defining the bytes on the wire.
-Any server that follows emulates that wire protocol should be compatible with this client library.